How the Buccaneers became Tom Brady's greatest player in their quest to win a Super Bowl without the Patriots

 Tom Brady to Tampa Bay will soon be a reality.

-Hours after the greatest NFL quarterback of all time officially parted ways with the Patriots, reports indicate the 42-year-old made his long-awaited NFL free agency decision to join the Buccaneers.
+Hours after the best NFL quarterback of all time officially parted ways with the Patriots, reports indicate the 42-year-old made his long-awaited NFL free agency decision to join the Buccaneers.

 MORE: Why is Tom Brady joining the Buccaneers?